 Current Ratio = Current Assets / Current Liabilities

-• Current Assets: These are assets that a company can convert into cash within one year.
-Examples include cash, accounts receivable (money owed by customers), inventory, and marketable securities.
+Current assets are items a company can turn into cash within a year.
+This includes cash on hand, accounts receivable, inventory, and marketable securities.

 Good Score: